 In Konya, it was almost impossible to find a single place to buy one beer.
 But, in Izmir, Kuşadası and Antalya, “tekel” shops were everywhere.

 So, if you want to have a drink, the only option is to buy a beer and have it in your hotel room.

 FEVZI ÇAKMAK STREET

 Kent Meydani is, more or less, at the limit of central Bursa.
-It takes approximately 10-15 minutes of gentle walk to arrive to the historical area.
-To get there, from the hotel, I walked along rather elegant Fevzi Çakmak Street every day.
+It takes approximately 10-15 minutes of gentle walk to arrive to the historic area.
+So, from the hotel I walked along rather elegant Fevzi Çakmak Street every day.

 The same as in all other Turkish cities, important and centrally located streets are full of shops and restaurants.
 Even if you don’t intend to buy anything, it’s still very interesting to see the variety of goods on offer.